mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Reward Function

 The reward function is straight-forward.
 We want the reward to be positive when the robot's action moves it closer to the target, and negative when it moves further away.
-This can implement as:
+This can be implement as:

 $$
 R(x_{t-1}, x_t) = dist(x_{{t-1}_{robot}}, x_{{t-1}_{target}}) - dist(x_{{t}_{robot}}, x_{{t}_{target}})